| News

 discontinuation of antihypertensive treatment without proper

 medical supervision and advice, as has happened previously.[2]
+Both diabetes and isolated systolic hypertension are associated

 with a high risk of cardiovascular events.
 Two recent placebo